 Raw (unpasteurized) milk and raw milk products

-- Raw milk is milk from animals, typically cows and goats, which has not been pasteurized to kill germs from the animal that are present in the raw milk.
+- Raw milk is milk from animals, typically cows and goats, which has not been pasteurized.
+Pasterization is a process of heating raw milk to kill germs from the animal that are present in the raw milk.

 - Some people believe that raw milk is more nutritious than pasteurized milk; however, the major nutrients in milk are not affected by pasteurization.

 - Vitamin D, which improves the body's ability to absorb calcium, is present in much higher quantities in pasteurized milk because vitamin D is added during processing.

 Health risks from consuming raw milk and milk products

 - Raw milk and raw milk products, such as cream, cheese and yogurt can be contaminated with harmful bacteria and cause serious infections, including:

 - Diarrhea and other complications from infections with Campylobacter, Salmonella, or E. coli bacteria

 - Severe kidney damage from infection with E. coli O157:H7 (called hemolytic uremic syndrome, or HUS)

 - Miscarriage (stillbirth) and severe illness or death in newborns whose mothers are infected with Listeria bacteria when pregnant.

 - Bone, joint and other organ system infection from Brucella bacteria (brucellosis)